Fourth Grade Writing Standards

 - Draw from more than one source of information (e.g., guest speakers, books, and other media sources).
 Quote or paraphrase information sources, citing them appropriately.

 4th Grade Writing Tests

 In many states, standardized writing assessment begins in the fourth grade.
 Students will be given questions about grammar and mechanics, as well as a timed writing exercise.
 In the exercise, they will usually be asked to respond to writing prompts for 4th grade level.
 Another type of question asks students to write a summary statement in response to a reading passage.
 In addition, fourth-graders are evaluated by their writing portfolios and classroom-based writing tests.

 Most state writing assessments are correlated to state writing standards.
 These standards-based tests measure what students know in relation to what they’ve been taught.
 Educators consider standards-based tests to be the most useful as these tests show how individual students are meeting grade-level expectations.
 Teachers use the assessments to pinpoint where each student needs improvement.
 State departments of education often include information on writing standards and writing assessments on their websites, including sample questions.

 Writing Test Preparation

-The best writing test preparation in fourth grade is simply encouraging your child to write, raising awareness of the written word, and offering guidance on writing homework.
+The best 4th grade writing activity to prepare for testing is simply encouraging your child to write, raising awareness of the written word, and offering guidance on writing homework.
 For example, you can talk about the different purposes of writing as you encounter them, such as those of letters, recipes, grocery lists, instructions, and menus.
 By becoming familiar with fourth grade writing standards, parents can offer more constructive homework support.
-Remember, the best writing help for kids is not to correct their essays, but offer positive feedback that prompts them use the strategies of writing process to revise their own work.
+Remember, the best writing help for kids is not to correct their essays, but offer positive feedback that prompts them use the strategies of the writing process to revise their own work.